Abubakar-doc/steer_beamng_guide/README.md

 **Steer BeamNG** is an **experimental hobby project** built to simulate a **steering wheel for BeamNG.drive** using an **Android phone** — no physical wheel required.

-This project was created purely for **fun and learning**, to experience what driving in BeamNG feels like with steering-style controls without owning dedicated hardware.
+This project was created purely for **fun and learning**, to experience what driving in BeamNG feels like with steering-style controls without dedicated hardware.

 ---